 “I’ve always liked to watch stuff grow.
 There’s just something about it,” he says.
 “You get addicted.”

-If you’ve never seen an 800-pound pumpkin, consider an old-fashioned road trip to Allardt the first weekend in October for the annual Great Pumpkin Festival & Weigh-Off.
+If you’ve never seen a 1,000-pound pumpkin, consider an old-fashioned road trip to the Upper Cumberland the first weekend in October for the Allardt Great Pumpkin Festival & Weigh-Off.
 Gary Volkenand, reigning Tennessee pumpkin king, will be there, as will contestants from across the region.